rubenwardy/minetest_modding_book/_en/items/node_drawtypes.md

     },

     -- Path to the mesh
     mesh = "mymod_meshy.b3d",
 })
 ```

 Make sure that the mesh is available in a `models` directory.
-Most of the time the mesh should be in your mod's folder, however it's okay to
+Most of the time the mesh should be in your mod's folder, however, it's okay to
 share a mesh provided by another mod you depend on.
 For example, a mod that
 adds more types of furniture may want to share the model provided by a basic
 furniture mod.